Diwali: Festival of Light

 Thursday, November 4 @ 7:45 PM – 9:15 PM

 Online registrants will be sent a Zoom link on the day of the celebration.

 This is one of the most auspicious celebrations of the year.
 Diwali means “a row of lights”.
-Light your own ghee lamps or tea lights and join us!
+Light your own ghee lamps or tea lights at home and join us!

 There are various alleged origins attributed to this festival.
 Some hold that they celebrate the marriage of Lakshmi with Lord Vishnu.
-In Bengal, the festival is dedicated to the worship of Kali.
-It also commemorates that blessed day on which the triumphant Lord Rama returned to Ayodhya after defeating Ravana.
+It also commemorates the day when the triumphant Lord Rama returned to Ayodhya after defeating Ravana.
 On this day also Sri Krishna and His wife Satya Bama killed the demon Narakasura.

-* About half way through the puja, we will each light our own divya and set an inner intention or prayer.
+* About half way through the puja, be prepared to light your own tea light or divya and set an inner intention or prayer.

 Suggested donation: $20 (This event is supported 100% by donations.)